The Art of War: Outside East Asia

 The United States' defeat in the Vietnam War, more than any other event, brought Sun Tzu to the attention of leaders of U.S. military theory.
 The Department of the Army in the United States, through its Command and General Staff College, lists The Art of War as one example of a book that may be kept at a military unit's library.
 The Art of War is listed on the US Marine Corps Professional Reading Program (formerly known as the Commandant's Reading List).
 It is recommended reading for all United States Military Intelligence personnel.
-The Art of War is also used as instructional material at the US Military Academy at West Point, in the course Military Strategy (470), and it is also recommended reading for Officer cadets at the Royal Military Academy, Sandhurst.
+The Art of War is also used as instructional material at the United States Military Academy (commonly known as West Point), in the course Military Strategy (470).
+It is also recommended reading for Officer cadets at the Royal Military Academy, Sandhurst.
 Some notable military leaders have stated the following about Sun Tzu and The Art of War:

 According to some authors, the strategy of deception from The Art of War was studied and widely used by the KGB: "I will force the enemy to take our strength for weakness, and our weakness for strength, and thus will turn his strength into weakness".

-Finnish Field Marshal Mannerheim and general Aksel Airo were avid readers of Art of War; Airo kept the book on his bedside table in his quarters.

 Application outside the military

-The Art of War has been applied to many fields outside of the military.
-Much of the text is about how to outsmart one's opponent without actually having to engage in physical battle.
-As such, it has found application as a training guide for many competitive endeavors that do not involve actual combat.